charles-turner-1/nchdr/README.md

-# NCHD: A dead simple, colourised netCDF file header viewer, written in rust.
+# NCHDR: A dead simple, colourised netCDF file header viewer, written in rust.

 My use case for ncdump is *almost exclusively* `ncdump -h $FILE`.